 A surveyor prepares the plan and paperwork to lodge with SCAP and a conveyancer or solicitor prepares the application to lodge at Land Services SA (LSSA).

 All plans of division must be prepared according to the Plan Presentation Guidelines and the LSSA application must meet the Real Property Act, 1858 and LSSA requirements.

 For information on how to lodge an application for subdividing land to SCAP see Submitting development applications.

 Once lodged, you can check the status of your subdivision application online through the Land Division Application Search using either your unique ID number or development application number.

 Fees you may need to pay

-As well as the lodgement fees for the DAC and LTO, and the fees charged by a professional surveyor and conveyancer, there are other fees you may be charged when subdividing land.
+As well as the lodgement fees for the SCAP and LSSA, and the fees charged by a professional surveyor and conveyancer, there are other fees you may be charged when subdividing land.

 SA Water may charge fees to connect the new allotments to water and sewerage mains.
 The amount payable will depend on:

 - the number of allotments and their distance from the mains